-Throughout the Parks of the St. Lawrence, 17 camper cabins, 2 mini cabins, a dive shack and a family lodge welcome campers to enjoy the pristine waterfronts and soft sandy beaches that The Great Waterway region is famous for.
+Throughout the Parks of the St. Lawrence, 17 camper cabins, 2 mini cabins, a dive shack and a family lodge welcome campers to enjoy the pristine waterfronts and soft sandy beaches that the South Eastern Ontario region is famous for.
 Recently my husband, my two young children and I stayed in the Wales camper cabin in McLaren Campground along the Long Sault Parkway, enjoying a wide variety of family-friendly activities during our one night stay.

 Named in honour of the Lost Villages, the five camper cabins at McLaren Campground are perfectly situated along the shoreline, affording stunning sunset views of the St. Lawrence River.
 Furnished with a queen bed, a bunk bed, a futon, a table and benches, the cabins comfortably sleep six.
 For your cooking convenience, the cabins are equipped with a full-sized fridge, microwave oven and propane BBQ – plus cupboards to stash all your food.
 All you need to bring are your own linens and cooking utensils!
 Each cabin has a fire pit, perfect for roasting marshmallows (which, along with firewood, you can purchase at the campground store).
 Plus, you’ll never to too hot or too cold in a camper cabin, with the ceiling fan and baseboard heaters to keep you comfortable.